RV Campsite Fit: 7 Tips to Find the Perfect Spot for Your RV

 How Far in Advance to Book

-The best time to book depends on the season and the popularity of your destination:
+The best time to book depends entirely on the season and how popular the park is.
+Some places give you plenty of time; others disappear almost instantly.

 Pro Tip: Many park systems open reservations exactly six months to the day — set a reminder and book right when the window opens.